 As a specialty trade contractor, have you ever had a paycheck withheld or reduced because your GC didn’t have a record of your insurance coverage?
 This is a fairly typical situation.
 In most cases either the insurance broker didn’t get it delivered to the customer or the GC or customer didn’t keep track properly.
-In either case, it’s likely you want to know there’s an issue until your paycheck is reduced or held up for insurance reasons.
+In either case, it’s likely you won’t know there’s an issue until your paycheck is reduced or held up for insurance reasons.

 If you are new to the contracting industry or not familiar with why these requirements are in place, read on so you can know what you don’t know.